Adding pedals is a lot of fun.

 Uses and stylistic context

-It's a widely-utilized sound that has relevance to nearly every musical style and genre that makes use of guitar players.
+It's a widely-utilized sound that has relevance to nearly every musical style and genre that makes use of the electric guitar.

 In other words, you don't have to be a strict blues or classic rock player to make use of a good wah pedal.
-Tony Rombola (Godsmack), Tony MacAlpine (Steve Vai) and Zakk Wylde are just a few of its more modern, and metal-dabbling, supporting cast.
+Tony Rombola (Godsmack), Tony MacAlpine (Steve Vai) and Zakk Wylde are just a few of its more modern metal-focused supporting cast.

 Tony Rombola throwing down with the Crybaby wah pedal. | Flickr Commons Image via RockShowPics